Nereuxofficial/duckblog/content/posts/nanomq-double-free/index.md

 do so.
 However, the compiler is allowed to assume that the value is bigger than 0 and optimize the code
 accordingly(unless compiled with -fwrapv).
 And while this is just one example of UB in C/C++, there are many more.
 Now what happens when the compiler optimizes the code in a way that is not intended by the programmer?
 Well all garuantees the language gives you are off, so [pretty much everything](https://blog.regehr.org/archives/213).
+The common example here is it [formatting your hard drive](https://stackoverflow.com/questions/18506029/can-undefined-behavior-erase-the-hard-drive).

 Here are some other examples of undefined behavior in C/C++:
 - Dividing by 0